 Year of Faith

-Pope Benedict XVI has proclaimed a Year of Faith beginning October 11, 2012, and concluding on November 24, 2013, the feast of Christ the King.
+Pope Benedict XVI proclaimed the Year of Faith from October 11, 2012 to November 24, 2013.

 The liturgical year from last First Sunday of Advent to the Last Sunday of the Year, the Feast of Christ the King.

 We are called to ask the question: What is faith and why does it matter?

 To have Faith means to have trust in a Personal and loving God who cares for us more than we could ask or imagine.
 To have faith means that we can let go of our way and our timing and believe that God can make things work out for the good.
 Jesus often said to the people he encountered that your faith has saved you.
 Healing and health come from our relationship with God.